 Monitoring and sampling to detect possible airborne emissions of radiological material or hazardous pollutants at the Pantex Plant is conducted at on-site and off-site locations as a part of an environmental surveillance program.
 The monitoring program at the Pantex Plant has been described in several documents (e.g., the Environmental Information Document [PANTEXc]).
 Some Pantex Plant operations are sources or potential sources of airborne emissions.
-Monitoring of ambient air for releases of airborne emissions from the Pantex Plant facilities has historically been done at fixed remote locations, primarily because of the lack of discrete release points at the facilities.
+Monitoring of ambient air1 for releases of airborne emissions from the Pantex Plant facilities has historically been done at fixed remote locations, primarily because of the lack of discrete release points at the facilities.

 During current operations at the Pantex Plant, various radioactive materials including tritium, plutonium, uranium, and miscellaneous sources (e.g., thorium, cobalt and cesium) may be present in the components of nuclear weapons being managed.
-However, in normal operating situations, the nature of the work at the Pantex Plant and the physical form of the material are such that there is very little potential for the public, the environment, or Pantex Plant personnel to be affected by releases of radioactive materials as a result of Plant operations.
+However, in normal operating situations, the nature of the work at the Pantex Plant and the physical form of the material are such that there is very little potential for the public or the environment (in addition to Pantex Plant personnel) to be affected by releases of radioactive materials as a result of Plant operations.
 As shown in Table 4.1, most of the small numbers of radionuclide releases during normal operations at the Pantex Plant are tritium releases.
-Very small amounts of tritium escape as gas or vapor during normal operations, although some tritium vapor continues to be released into the atmosphere from the area of the accidental release that occurred in 1989.
-This incident is described in the Environmental Information Document (PANTEXc).
+Very small amounts of tritium escape as gas or vapor during normal operations (as well as from the area of the accidental release that occurred in 1989. {described in the Environmental Information Document (PANTEXc)}).

-5.2 Non-radiological Monitoring
+5.2 Non-Radiological Monitoring

 As noted in previous annual reports, Pantex has not routinely operated non-radiological monitors since 2003.
 However, a qualitative monitoring system has continued to operate at the Pantex Plant.
-During CY 2017 no Visual Emission Evaluations (VEEs) were conducted.
+During CY 2018 no Visual Emission Evaluations (VEEs) were conducted.